aldimustafri/newsapi-react/README.md

 ### Installation

-- Access project directory on your terminal.
+* Access project directory on your terminal.

       npm install

+* Create .env
+* Copy your private newsapi.org key and paste it in .env file

 ### Run Application

 - After you have installed npm package, open up terminal and type.